microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

   const panel = vscode.window.createWebviewPanel("helloworld", "Hello World", vscode.ViewColumn.One, {
     // Enable javascript in the webview
     enableScripts: true,
-    // Restrict the webview to only load resources from the `dist` directory
+    // Restrict the webview to only load resources from the `out` directory
-    localResourceRoots: [vscode.Uri.joinPath(extensionUri, 'dist')]
+    localResourceRoots: [vscode.Uri.joinPath(extensionUri, 'out')]
   });

   // ... other code ...